 - 1/2 cup freshly squeezed lime juice

 - Cream the butter and Crisco on high speed, until smooth.
-Mix in 3 3/4 cups of powdered sugar and 2 tablespoons of heavy cream on low speed, until combined.
-Mix in the remaining powdered sugar, the lime juice, 2 tablespoons of heavy cream, the vanilla and food coloring.
+Mix in half of the powdered sugar on low speed, until combined.
+Mix in the remaining powdered sugar, the lime juice and zest.
 Once incorporated, mix on high speed until creamy and fluffy.
-Add in 1 more tablespoon of heavy cream if needed.

-- Yields enough frosting for 18-24 cupcakes, depending on your piping style, or a three-layer 8-inch cake.
+- Yields enough frosting for about 2 dozen cupcakes, depending on your piping style, or a two-layer 8-inch cake.
 Store in an airtight container in the refrigerator.